AKToppo/OneSignal-ChromeExtension-MV3-SDK/README.md

-# This SDK is no longer being updated and is slated for archival
+# In this fork SDK is modified to work with manifest version 3.

 OneSignal Chrome App Push Notification Plugin